mrrusof/snippets/java/oca8/ch6/README.md

 java.lang.RuntimeException
 ```

+### Error

 `Error` and its subclasses are fatal errors.

+For the exam, think that errors are thrown only by the JVM and should
+not be handled by the programmer.

+Relevant errors for the exam are the following.

+- ExceptionInInitializerError
+- StackOverflowError
+- NoClassDefFoundError

+### Checked exceptions

 `Exception` and its subclasses that do not descend from
 `RuntimeException` are _checked exceptions_.
 Checked exceptions are recoverable errors that are expected during
 runtime.

+For the exam, think that a given checked exception is either thrown by
+a programmer or by the JVM.

+Relevant checked exceptions for the exam are the following.

+- FileNotFoundException (subclass of IOException)
+- IOException

+### Unchecked exceptions

 `RuntimeException` and its subclasses are _unchecked exceptions_.
 Unchecked exceptions are recoverable errors that are not expected
 during runtime.

+For the exam, think that a given runtime exception is either thrown by
+user code or by the JVM.

+Relevant unchecked exceptions for the exam are the following.

+1. ArithmeticException
+2. ArrayIndexOutOfBoundsException
+3. ClassCastException
+4. IllegalArgumentException
+5. NullPointerException
+6. NumberFormatException (subclass of IllegalArgumentException)

 ## Handle or declare rule